Market Analysts see Carnival Corporation & plc [CCL] gaining to $34. Time to buy?

-Carnival Corporation & plc [NYSE: CCL] price plunged by -1.20 percent to reach at -$0.28.
-The company report on September 20, 2021 that Half of Carnival Cruise Line’s U.S. Fleet Back in Service Following Return of Carnival Dream and Glory.
+Carnival Corporation & plc [NYSE: CCL] price plunged by -0.80 percent to reach at -$0.21.
+The company report on September 29, 2021 that Carnival UK Names Sture Myrmell as President.

+A proven leader who most recently served as president of Carnival Australia, Myrmell will now provide his expertise and strategic vision for the United Kingdom’s largest cruise operator.

+– Carnival UK, whose P&O Cruises UK and Cunard cruise line brands are part of Carnival Corporation & plc (NYSE/LSE: CCL; NYSE: CUK), announced Sture Myrmell as its new president, effective Oct.
+18, transitioning from his role as president of P&O Cruises Australia and president of Carnival Australia.

 Guru’s Opinion on Carnival Corporation & plc [CCL]: